-- DO NOT touch the workpiece close to the weld as it will be very hot.
-Allow to cool.
-X - DO NOT touch the torch immediately after use.
-Allow the torch to cool.
-X - DO NOT operate inverter while under the influence of drugs, alcohol or intoxicating medication, or if fatigued.
-X - When not in use store the inverter in a safe, dry, childproof area.
+- X DO NOT touch the workpiece close to the weld as it will be very hot.
+Allow to cool. - X DO NOT touch the torch immediately after use.
+Allow the torch to cool. - X DO NOT operate inverter when tired or under the influence of drugs, alcohol or intoxicating medication. - ✓ When not in use store the inverter in a safe, dry, childproof area.